 This will be a list of academic studies which will be of interest to those wanting to study militant anti-fascism.

-If you have written an essay which is of good quality or contains original research please email: email@example.com.
+have written an essay which is of you good quality or contains original research please email: firstname.lastname@example.org.

 Essays not written by academics